Load Balancing and Scale-Out Architectures

 One-armed mode refers to a load-balancing device, not in the forwarding path.
 The critical point is that the load balancer resides on its subnet and has no direct connectivity with server-side VLAN.
 A vital advantage of this model is that only load-balanced traffic goes through the device.

-Server-initiated traffic bypasses the load balancer.
-Changes both source and destination IP address.
+Server-initiated traffic bypasses the load balancer and changes both source and destination IP addresses.
 The load balancer terminates outside TCP sessions and initiates new inside TCP sessions.
-When the client connection comes in, you take the source IP and port number, put them in connection tables, and associate it with the load balancer’s TCP port number and IP.
+When the client connection comes in, you take the source IP and port number, put them in connection tables, and associate them with the load balancer’s TCP port number and IP.

 As everything comes from the load balance IP address, the servers can no longer see the original client.
 On the right-hand side of the diagram below, the source and destination traffic flow on the server side is the load balancer.
 The VIP addresses 10.0.0.1, and that is what the client connects to.